leonardocasini/ContactManager/README.md

 ### Step1: Improve Persistence
 The persistance of contacts was obtained through the module pickle.
+Contact is an object consisting of four attributes:
+*name
+*surname
+*email
+*notes: field text where make some annotatiom
 This module create a databasse save.p where the user can store the contact.
-ContactList is made by an array of element consisting of four attributes [name,surname,email,notes].
+ContactList is made by an array of element

 ```